-Operation Maximum opportunity Executive directors are expected to reach a shareholding requirement of 200 None. per cent of salary, normally within five years of appointment.
-Performance measures The following post-employment shareholding requirements apply in the event of an executive director leaving the company: None. • Executive directors must continue to hold the lower of 200 per cent of salary in shares or their shareholding on departure, for two years after ceasing employment with the group. • Executive directors must retain shares vesting (net of tax) from all share awards (including in-flight awards) if not doing so would take their shareholding below the requirement.
+Executive directors are expected to reach a shareholding requirement of 200 per cent of salary, normally within five years of appointment.

+The following post-employment shareholding requirements apply in the event of an executive director leaving the company:

+- Executive directors must continue to hold the lower of 200 per cent of salary in shares or their shareholding on departure, for two years after ceasing employment with the group. - Executive directors must retain shares vesting (net of tax) from all share awards (including in-flight awards) if not doing so would take their shareholding below the requirement.

-requirements to be robustly enforced.
+Nominee accounts are used to enable the post-employment shareholding requirements to be robustly enforced.